children at the beach

 5. Choose one main activity for the weekend.

-Since you’ve already made a list of your must-do activities, try to focus on one main activity and let everything else move around it. his will give you the ability to see what you really want to see and hopefully fit in some other things as well.
+Since you’ve already made a list of your must-do activities, try to focus on one main activity and let everything else move around it.
+This will allow you to see what you really want to see and hopefully fit in some other things as well.

 6. Have a schedule, but be flexible.